Characters of Casualty: Archie Hudson

 Archie Hudson, portrayed by Genesis Lynea, made her first appearance in the thirty-third series, in an episode originally broadcast on 23 March 2019.
 The character and Lynea's casting details were first announced on 7 March 2019.
 Plans to introduce new doctors to the show were announced on 15 August 2018.
-Archie is billed as an "bold, bolshy and extremely confident" doctor who clashes with clinical lead Connie Beauchamp (Amanda Mealing).
+Archie is billed as a "bold, bolshy and extremely confident" doctor who clashes with clinical lead Connie Beauchamp (Amanda Mealing).
 She is a specialty registrar in emergency medicine and begins a new job at the hospital's emergency department.
 Archie's backstory states that she was a whistleblower at her last hospital after her friend killed themselves as a result of "gross mismanagement".
 The character was introduced alongside registrar Will Noble (Jack Nolan), who was billed as not "fazed" by Archie's personality.
 Series producer Lucy Raffety dubbed the bond between Archie and Will as a "love-hate sibling-esque rivalry" and confirmed that although there would be no romantic feelings between the characters, they are "far more fond of each other than they'd let on".

 Sue Haasler described the character as "blunt, outspoken and possibly a little over-confident" in an article for the Metro, but also observed that "underlying her hot-headedness is a real passion to make a difference".
 Sophie Dainty of Digital Spy thought the drama needed new characters and believed that Archie and Will could be "just what the doctor ordered".
 Elaine Reilly, reporting for What's on TV, liked Archie's introduction, calling it "action-packed", and opined that Lynea's "screen presence is stellar".
 She also noted that she was curious about the character's backstory.

+Tariq Hussein

+Tariq Hussein, portrayed by Manpreet Bachu, made his first appearance in the thirty-eighth series, in an episode originally broadcast on 23 February 2024.
+Tariq is the cousin of established character, Rash Masum (Neet Mohan).
+Bachu's casting was confirmed in February 2024 as part of a new cohort of doctors joining the medical drama.